If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 Dunning letters are an essential part of every business’s collection process.
 It would be great if your clients paid you the moment you sent them your invoice, but it’s not that easy in the real world.

-Sending this type of correspondence isn’t the hard part, it’s prompting action that makes the process difficult.
+Sending this type of correspondence isn’t the hard part, it’s prompting action through the traditional dunning process that makes things difficult.
 All of the factors that I discussed in this ultimate guide help you collect from your delinquent accounts so that you can close outstanding balances while not losing money on time and effort.
+Dunning letters can significantly shorten the formal collections process.